Results from previous consultations and surveys are collected on this page.

 An online survey was conducted to engage with local business communities across Hampshire and Isle of Wight and to inform the business crime strategy.

-The Federation of Small Businesses (FSB), Southampton Businesses Against Crime (SOBAC), and the Chamber of Commerce, follows extensive engagement by Simon Hayes with members of the wider business community.
+The Federation of Small Businesses (FSB), Southampton Businesses Against Crime (SOBAC), and the Chamber of Commerce, follows extensive engagement by the then PCC with members of the wider business community.